jnolis/ggirl/README.md

 ## Get involved

 If you think this package is interesting you can help in multiple ways!
 Maybe you have an R package that could call one of these functions!
 Maybe you could come up with a new form of fulfillment, like making plots out of clay!
 Email info@ggirl.art to discuss it.

+## Acknowledgments

+Thanks to:

+* @nolistic and @robinsones for helping design the product.
+* The beta tester: @cxinya, @delabj, @thisisnic, @TheCoachEdwards, @ryantimpe, @robinsones, @mcsiple, @cathblatter.
+* @Ijeamakaanyene for the use of the contouR example.
+* [sunrise-sunset.org](https://sunrise-sunset.org/) for the API powering the sunrise example.